MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ## Make fixes in the PC app

 The model-driven app flow adds steps in the correct places in the PC app for any steps that an author added in a shared guide for the situation described above.
 The other guide steps might appear in random positions, however, after running the flow.
-For example, if your guide has three steps, and the issue is with step 2, the PC app might look like this.
+For example, if your guide has three steps, and the issue is with step 2, the steps in the PC app might look like this.

 ![Screenshot of steps in the PC app after running the flow.](media/corrupted-guide-pc-app-steps.jpg "Screenshot of steps in the PC app after running the flow")